merlin4-sysbio/merlin-project/merlin-gui/README.md

 VM arguments:
 -Djava.util.Arrays.useLegacyMergeSort=true
 -Xss512M
--Xmx5G
+-Xmx1G (at least)
 -XX:+HeapDumpOnOutOfMemoryError
 -Djavax.xml.accessExternalDTD=all

-The database_settings.conf must be created in conf, check the file content in pom.xml!
+The database_settings.conf and sereval other configuration files must be created in conf!